A step by step guide for what to do in the event of a data breach.

 The Head Teacher or DPO should ensure that staff are aware of the School’s Data Protection policy and its requirements including this breach procedure.
 This should be undertaken as part of induction, supervision and ongoing training.
 If staff have any queries in relation to the School’s Data Protection policy and associated procedures, they should discuss this with their line manager, DPO or the Head Teacher.

-If you have a query about GDPR you can call our Schools Support Team on tel: 01629 536789, who will endeavour to answer your query, or put you through to someone that can.
+If you have a query about GDPR you can call on tel: 01629 532888, and we will endeavour to answer your query, or put you through to someone that can.
 You can also contact us by email: GDPRforschools@derbyshire.gov.uk